pypa/pip/docs/html/ux-research-design/2020-research-outputs/improving-pips-documentation.md

 - The documentation performs poorly in search engine results
 - The style and layout is dated (note: this feedback was collected before the [new theme was deployed](https://github.com/pypa/pip/pull/9012))
 - There is not enough guidance/examples on how to resolve common problems, or achieve specific goals
-- The documentaiton information architecture is difficult to navigate (the monolithic structure of the user guide is a problem) and does not prioritise the most useful content
+- The documentation information architecture is difficult to navigate (the monolithic structure of the user guide is a problem) and does not prioritise the most useful content
 - There should be more instructions specific to each user's different situation (e.g. what operating system they are using)
 - The scope of the documentation is unclear
-- The documentaton should recognise that pip exists within an ecosystem of other packaging tools
+- The documentation should recognise that pip exists within an ecosystem of other packaging tools
 - ["There should be one-- and preferably only one --obvious way to do it."](https://www.python.org/dev/peps/pep-0020/) - i.e. the documentation should provide stronger recommendations

 While some users mentioned that video would be helpful, more said that video was too long, or inappropriate for the kind of problems they experience using pip.